Welcome to impressit

 The Apple Card's credit underwriting algorithm (developed by Goldman Sachs) aimed to automatically set and update Apple Cardholders' credit limits.
 After its release, one tech employee noticed that he had a significantly higher credit limit than his spouse, and his spouse even had a better credit score.
 The AI appeared to discriminate by gender, likely due to biased training data or flawed variables.

-Consequences: The algorithm came under public scrutiny and legislative examination due to its biased lending practices, which were a result of poor model documentation.
+Consequences: The algorithm came under public and legislative scrutiny due to its biased lending practices, which resulted from poor model documentation.

 Healthcare: IBM Watson at MD Anderson

 MD Anderson Cancer Center partnered with IBM Watson to create an Oncology Expert Advisor.
 This is an AI tool that utilizes natural language processing to review patient records and suggest potential cancer treatments.
-Despite the hype, Watson’s recommendations in practice were often not useful or accepted by physicians.
+Despite the hype, Watson's recommendations in practice were often not useful or accepted by physicians.
 The system struggled with the complexity and nuance of oncology.
-An internal audit found it hadn’t met clinical goals, and physicians were hesitant to trust a “black box” tool.
-IBM’s powerful AI was ultimately no match for the messy reality of healthcare, which revealed a fundamental mismatch between the way machines learn and the way doctors work.
+An internal audit found it hadn't met clinical goals, and physicians were hesitant to trust a "black box" tool.
+IBM's powerful AI ultimately proved no match for the messy reality of healthcare, revealing a fundamental mismatch between how machines learn and how doctors work.

 Consequences: After four years and $62 million spent, MD Anderson canceled the project in 2016.
 This high-profile failure hurt IBM's reputation in health AI and underscored that without physician buy-in and clear efficacy, AI can become a costly dead-end.